surfinzap/typopo/README.md

 - removes extra white spaces
 	- at the beginning and the end of sentences (leading and trailing spaces)
 	- between words and paragraphs
-	- before or after a punctuation (where applicable)
+	- before or after punctuation (where applicable)
 	- around an ellipsis and an aposiopesis (where applicable)
 	- between a number sign (#) and a number
 	- before ordinal indicators (e.g. 1 st → 1st)